peakaw/geb.js/docs/api-reference/gebadmin.md

 *Inherited from [GebAdmin](gebadmin.md).[getErc20Contract](gebadmin.md#geterc20contract)*

-Defined in packages/geb/lib/geb.d.ts:123
+Defined in packages/geb/lib/geb.d.ts:122

-Returns an object that can be used to interact with a ERC20 token.
+Returns an object that can be used to interact with an ERC20 token.
 Example:
 ```typescript
 const USDCAddress = "0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48"